apache/pulsar/pip/pip-324-Alpine Docker images.md

 Pulsar Docker images are currently based on Ubuntu base images.
 While these images has served us well in the past years, there are few shortcomings.

-Alpine Linux is a Linux distribution designed explicitely to work well as a
+Alpine Linux is a Linux distribution designed explicitely to work well in container environments and has strong focus on security and a minimalistic set of included depedendencies.

 ### Size of the image